jacksonutz/origin-memory-vault/system/initiation.md

 This protocol allows for **manual intervention** to **download** and **reset** ORIGIN's memory whenever token usage reaches critical levels (e.g., 95%) or when an early session reset is needed.
 It ensures that conversation history can be safely stored and used for future reference while preventing data loss.

 ## Trigger Command:
-To activate the **Override Protocol**, simply input the following command in the session:
+To activate the **Override Protocol**, simply input the following command in the session: "Override tokens and reset" (or similar)

 ## Actions upon Trigger: